 WMI's Uganda Loan Program Operations

 In January of 2008, WMI issued its first 20 loans in Uganda; by January 2018, WMI had issued over 40,000 loans in East Africa.
-In just 10 years, WMI had grown from one pilot project loan hub to serving four distinct regions of Uganda (plus Kenya and Tanzania as well).
-Now we issue approximately 10,000 loans per year and provide training and support to thousands of rural businesswomen.
+In just 10 years, WMI had grown from one pilot project loan hub to serving two distinct regions of Uganda (plus Kenya and Tanzania as well).
+Now we issue approximately 15,000 loans per year and provide training and support to thousands of rural businesswomen.

 Then: WMI's first venue in Uganda was a makeshift tent in Buyobo.

-Uganda is a densely populated country - about the size of Oregon it had a population of nearly 42 million in 2021.
+Uganda is a densely populated country - about the size of Oregon it had a population of nearly 50 million in 2024.
 It has one of the world's youngest populations: half of the nation is under 15.
 Nearly 40% of the people live at or below the poverty line (under $1.25/day).
 There is also dramatic income inequality throughout the society.
 The country hosts the largest refugee population in Africa - over 1 million displaced persons, mostly from South Sudan and the Democratic Republic on the Congo.
 The large population and refugee camps strain the country's natural resources.

 Eastern Uganda